mtrupiano1/knnwtsim/README.md

 In the neighborhood `K(y_t)` will be the `k` observations of `y_i` with the highest similarity to `y_t` of all eligible members of the time series, meaning `i < t`.
-Currently in `knn.forecast()` this eligibility constraint is enforced by only considering the points in `y.in` which are not present in `f.index.in` when performing KNN regression on each point in `f.index.in`.
+Currently in `knn.forecast()` this eligibility constraint is enforced by only considering the rows of the similarity matrix at indices which are not present in `f.index.in` when selecting neighbors while performing KNN regression on each point in `f.index.in`, thus preventing the corresponding points in `y.in` at those indices from being selected as neighbors.
+Meaning there should not be rows of higher index in your similarity matrix provided to `knn.forecast()` than the max value in `f.index.in`, or the values of `y.in` at those indices will be considered eligible neighbors.

 ## Installation